 This module is delivered through a combination of lectures and seminars as well as practical work in the specialised fields.
-The seminars will consist of practice sessions through the practical translation of semi specialised texts in the six fields covered.
+Students will acquire further knowledge in each specialised topic by analysing and evaluating a variety of semi-specialists texts in the six fields covered.

-Students are also expected to work individually and with peers on a portfolio of translations.
-In addition students are expected to dedicate time to self-study by using textbooks and e-learning materials.
+Students are also expected to work individually on a chapter review as part of the formative assessment.
+In addition, students are expected to dedicate time to self-study by using textbooks and e-learning materials.

-- Demonstrate a good knowledge of the nature of specialised language in general and its role in specialised translation;
+1. Demonstrate a good knowledge of the nature of specialised language in general and its role in specialised translation.

-- Develop knowledge, skills and tools to identify the specialised domain of texts and their level of specialisation;
+2. Develop knowledge, skills and tools to identify the specialised domain of texts and their level of specialisation.

-- Acquire knowledge of the issues of translation theory and terminology and research in these fields;
+3. Acquire knowledge of the issues of translation theory and terminology and research in these fields.

-- Develop field specific research skills with the view of applying it to future translation practice;
+5. Develop field specific research skills with the view of applying it to future translation practice.

 Assessment methods: This module is assessed 100% by coursework.